darwinia-network/darwinia-docs-deprecated/content/en/dev-tut-dvm-deposit.md

 ---
 id: dev-tut-dvm-deposit
-title: Deposit to a DVM address
+title: Deposit to DVM address
-sidebar_label: Deposit to a DVM address
+sidebar_label: Deposit to DVM address
 ---

 > All tutorials are only used in Pangolin testnet.